Table of Contents

 While traditional 3-axis milling is commonly used to manufacture aluminum parts, particularly complex parts can be more cost-effective to be manufactured using multi-axis mills.
 With a 3-axis mill, the spindle is allowed 3 axes of movement, allowing the material to be removed relative to a single plane.
 To remove material relative to another plane, the part must be set up again.
 Even then, 3-axis milling can only create angled features with atypical mounting and lots of human intervention–if at all.

 4 and 5-axis mills offer superior ability to create intricate shapes and complex parts.
-In order to manufacture complex fully 3-dimensional parts using 3-axis milling machines, human intervention, and multiple setups are required.
-Multi-axis mills, such as 4-axis and 5-axis mills, can easily be used to create even very complex 3-dimensional designs into reality without the need for human intervention, not only reducing the chances of human error, and increasing their safety but making them far more cost-effective for this type of manufacturing.
+To manufacture complex fully 3-dimensional parts using 3-axis milling machines, human intervention, and multiple setups are required.
+Multi-axis mills, such as 4-axis and 5-axis mills, can easily be used to create even very complex 3-dimensional designs into reality without the need for human intervention.
+Not only reducing the chances of human error and increasing their safety, but making them far more cost-effective for this type of manufacturing.

 Laser Cutting